dj-pearson/Roblox-Tycoon/PRD_Rebuilt.md

         -   Implement graphics settings to adjust quality.
         -   Optimize code for efficiency and reduced resource usage.
         -   Consider lower detail models for less powerful devices.
+-   **Spatial Partitioning for Dynamic Elements:**
+    -   **Issue:** Performance bottlenecks with many NPCs and interactive objects.
+    -   **Approach:**
+        -   Implement spatial data structures (like a grid or quadtree) on the server.
+        -   Allow faster querying of objects within a certain radius, crucial for NPC AI pathfinding.
+        -   Integrate with NPC System and Unified Interaction System.
+-   **Aggressive Client-Side Rendering Optimizations:**
+    -   **Issue:** Poor client-side performance on various devices.
+    -   **Approach:**
+        -   Implement manual or automated render distance management for less important visual details.
+        -   Add level-of-detail (LOD) for models.
+        -   Implement culling objects based on visibility frustum.
+        -   Focus on supporting a wider range of device capabilities.

 ## 6. General Code Cleanup